shshjie/shshjie.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the [Yau Mathematical Sciences Center](https://ymsc.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn).
-I am on the job market currently.
+I am a researcher in Large Language Models at [StepFun AI](https://www.stepfun.com/company), and my work centers on formal theorem prover.

+Previously, I was a postdoctoral researcher at the [Yau Mathematical Sciences Center](https://ymsc.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn).
 I completed my Ph.D. at the University of Illinois at Chicago in 2022 under the supervision of Lawrence Ein.
 Before that, I studied math at Nanjing University and Peking University.

 Apart from that, I enjoy watching movies.
 The [China Film Archive](https://www.cfa.org.cn) is my favourite place in Beijing.